acabreira1/pluginparameters/README.md

 pluginparameters
 ================

-A library to automate parameter configuration in plugins developed with JUCE.
+A library to automatically handle plugin parameters (in plugins developed with JUCE).